 “We dedicated a project team to provide the more rigorous control needed to exceed the requested standards during all phases, from the initial specification review, intense submittal requirements, and custom engineering, to the factory inspections, quality control verifications and field services.”

 In addition to the challenges provided by the open sea environment, the oil platform is classified as an explosive, corrosive environment due to the potential presence of gas.
 The function of an offshore oil platform is to draw extremely flammable fluids out of the earth.
 For the lift, which is somewhat removed from the most hazardous areas of the platform, this results in a Class I, Group C and D, Division 2, hazardous, outdoor marine environment rating.

 Class I refers to exposure to gases, vapors and liquids, Group C to ether, Group D to hydrocarbons, fuels and solvents, and Division 2 to not normally present in an explosive concentration (but may accidentally exist)

 In order to satisfy the requirements, all electric controls are enclosed in NEMA 7/9 rated, heavy cast aluminum, classified explosion proof enclosures.
 This ensures that the electronics are fully protected and spark resistant, safe for environments where gas can be, but is not normally present.

-The requirement from Jacobs Engineering that no final welds be conducted during installation on-site at the oil platform made this project more complex than previous vertical lifts Pflow has built for offshore oil platforms.
-Pflow engineers worked closely with Jacobs to design the lift to accommodate a complete bolt-together process to align and attach the lifting equipment to the supporting lift structure.
+The requirement from Jacobs Engineering that no final welds be conducted during installation on-site at the oil platform made this project more complex than previous vertical lifts PFlow has built for offshore oil platforms.
+PFlow engineers worked with Jacobs to design the lift to accommodate a complete bolt-together process to align and attach the lifting equipment to the supporting lift structure.

-Once completed, Jacobs and Shell will erect the lift equipment at a facility in Louisiana and then transport the major modular lift pieces to the offshore platform via helicopter for final assembly.
+Jacobs and Shell erected the lift equipment at a facility in Louisiana and then transported the major modular lift pieces to the offshore platform via helicopter for final assembly.